Revisto/this-week-in-gnome-farsi/README.md

-# 👋 Welcome to the repository for the "This Week in GNOME" podcast in Farsi!
+# "This Week in GNOME" podcast in Farsi!

 ![This Week in GNOME - Farsi Edition](branding/this-week-in-gnome-farsi-banner.jpg)